History of Steve Witkoff in Timeline

 April 2020: Member of Great American Economic Revival Industry Group

-In April 2020, Witkoff was a member of the Great American Economic Revival Industry Group during the first presidency of Donald Trump.
+In April 2020, during Donald Trump's first presidency, Witkoff was a member of the Great American Economic Revival Industry Group to combat the economic impact of the COVID-19 pandemic in the United States.

 2020: Member of Great American Economic Revival Industry Groups

-In 2020, during Donald Trump's first presidency, Witkoff became a member of the Great American Economic Revival Industry Groups to address the economic impact of the COVID-19 pandemic.
+In 2020, during Donald Trump's presidency, Witkoff was a member of the Great American Economic Revival Industry Groups, which were formed to address the economic consequences of the COVID-19 pandemic.

-February 2021: Koch Real Estate Investments Purchased the Property
+February 2021: Koch Real Estate Investments purchased Fontainebleau Las Vegas

 In February 2021, Koch Real Estate Investments purchased the Fontainebleau Las Vegas property.